 Chokecherry is a tall and picturesque, suckering shrub-tree commonly found along rivers, streams, roadside ditches, at low to mid elevations, and moist locations in the high country.
 It grows 15′-25′ tall.
 The pendulous spring flowers are attractive to many pollinators, including bees, butterflies, beetles and hummingbirds.
 Blooms April-May.
 Chokecherry is a pefect plant for riparian restoration, woodland landscaping, native hedges, or as a focal point on the edge of a garden.
 Depending on location, chokecherry can be somewhat drought tolerant, but will benefit from some summer irrigation when planted at low elevations.
 Prefers full sun or part-shade, but will bloom more with more sun.
 Chokecherry is a larval host plant for the two-tailed swallowtail butterfly.
 Deer resistant once established and growth exceeds deer browse height.
 Deer will browse new suckering shoots.
 The showy fruit is a round, juicy drupe with a red color turning purple when ripe.
 The red, unripe fruit contains more toxic cyanide than the ripe purple fruit.
-Although the fruit has some toxicity it was eaten by many Native tribes and is still processed into jams and pies.
+Although the fruit has some toxicity it was eaten by many Native American tribes and is still processed into jams and pies.
 Chokecherry is deciduous and is a species in the Rosaceae (Rose) family.
 Golden-yellow to orange fall color.

 Seed Germination Instructions